Harry Guess Research Community

 For questions about the scholarships, please visit the UNC Gillings School of Global Public Health, Donate Now page.

 To make a secure on-line contribution, please go to the Invest in Carolina site.
-Click the Give Now button and then click Search Funds .
+Once on the site click the Give Now button and then click Search Funds .
 Type Harry Guess in the search box and you will find both scholarship funds.

 |The Harry Guess Scholarship||(444672)|